 Will You Be Absent from Your Home?

 If you’re going to be away from home, don’t advertise the fact on social media even though you might be tempted.
-It’s a huge white flag for potential burglars as many pick targets by simply friending them on social media platforms.
+It’s a huge white flag for potential burglars as many pick victims by simply friending them on social media platforms.
 To trick intruders into thinking you’re home, use a combination of light timers indoors that will turn on/off at random times, keep a vehicle in your driveway, and ensure both your lawn maintenance and mail deliveries are being taken care of.
 You can also go the audio route by using a smart speaker to play the voices of people talking or choose other products that can produce lights similar to a tv being watched so it appears someone is home.

 Under Lock and Key

 With today’s crazy social media world, it’s tempting to post a quick pic of your house keys from your realtor when closing on your new home but don’t as today’s technology allows for keys to be copied by only using a photo.
 Who knew?
 And besides, if you’re taking possession of a home, it’s never a bad thing to change out the locks just to be sure.
 Don’t leave your vehicle or house keys in an easy to access or obvious place inside your home, it’s better to put them out of sight in a drawer or somewhere less visible.
-When your car is in the driveway, don’t leave your house key or your garage door opener inside as these are easy targets for thieves who can then return later to ransack your home.
+When your car is in the driveway, don’t leave your house key or your garage door opener inside as these are easy victims for thieves who can then return later to ransack your home.
 If you’re having work done in your home, ensure all windows and doors are locked once the work crew has left for the day so that an unscrupulous worker can’t return to enter through an unlocked window later on.